 Grapes are succulent fruits that are enjoyed by everyone all over the world.
 They are sweet and tasty, but are grapes safe for the guinea pigs?
-A good pet owner will do some research first before feeding his pet any food.
-There is potential to feed your cavy poison if you are not careful.
+A good pet owner will do some research first before feeding his pet any type of food.

 Health Benefits of Guinea Pigs Eating Grapes